wandb/docs/content/guides/hosting/iam/access-management/manage-organization.md

 ## Add and manage users

-As an administrator, use your organization's dashboard to invite users, assign or update a user's role, remove users from your organization, assign the billing administrator, and more.
+As an administrator, use your organization's dashboard to:
+- Invite or remove users.
+- Assign or update a user's role.
+- Assign the billing administrator.

 There are several ways an organization administrator can add users to an organization: